 Russell Rowland was born in Bozeman, Montana, and raised in Billings.
-He has published four novels (In Open Spaces, The Watershed Years, High and Inside, and Arbuckle), an anthology of writers from the West (West of 98: Living and Writing the New American West), and a non-fiction narrative (Fifty-Six Counties: A Montana Journey).
+He has published five novels (In Open Spaces, The Watershed Years, High and Inside, Arbuckle, and Cold Country), an anthology of writers from the West (West of 98: Living and Writing the New American West), and a non-fiction narrative (Fifty-Six Counties: A Montana Journey).

 Born in Butte, Montana , Aaron Parrett earned a PhD in Comparative Literature in 2001 from The University of Georgia.
 He is currently Professor of English Literature at the University of Providence in Great Falls, Montana.